aliyarahman/code_that_only_does_one_thing/README.md

 --------
 **add basic svg shapes**: Sets up an svg canvas on a page and adds a circle and a square

+**call the google geocode API**: Lets you enter in an address and retrieve its latitude and longitude

 **call a sunlight api**: Calls the Sunlight API to look for a phrase that the user specifies.
 Prints it our pretty with prettyprint.

 **call the Salesforce api**: Calls the Salesforce API and makes a query to find people signed up for housing alerts using the Python SimpleSalesforce package.